Boubou or Bazin: What's the Difference and Which Should You Choose?

 The Boubou: Fluid Elegance for All Occasions

-The boubou adapts to virtually all occasions.
-In nude-toned glazed linen, it's a sophisticated everyday piece.
-In satin with gold embroidery, it's a wedding or grand ceremony dress.
-Sleeves play a key role: draped sleeves create fluidity, while fan sleeves (like those of the Gnima Boubou) add a touch of theatricality.
+The boubou adapts to practically all occasions.
+In glazed linen in nude shades, it's a sophisticated everyday piece.
+In satin with golden embroidery, it's a wedding or grand ceremony dress.
+Sleeves play a key role: draped sleeves create fluidity, while fan sleeves (like those on the Gnima Boubou) add a touch of theatricality.

-• Formal occasions: boubou with intricate embroidery, organza cape, or elaborate sleeves
+• Formal occasions: boubou with complex embroidery, organza cape, or elaborate sleeves

 • Semi-formal occasions: glazed linen boubou with simple trim

-• Casual occasions: lightweight fabric boubou, discreet or no embroidery
+• Casual occasions: boubou in light fabric, discreet or no embroidery

 • Special selection for Eid: boubous and bazins with gold or silver embroidery